MicrosoftDocs/visualstudio-docs/docs/extensibility/supplying-undo-support-to-designers.md

 Designers, like editors, typically need to support undo operations so that users can reverse their recent changes when modifying a code element.

-Most designers implemented in Visual Studio have undo support automatically provided by the environment.
+Most designers implemented in Visual Studio have "undo" support automatically provided by the environment.

 Designer implementations that need to provide support for the undo feature: